Ria424/developers-animatesdk-docs/index.md

 #### Method summary

-The following methods can be used with the actionsPanel object:
+The following methods can be used with the ActionsPanel object:

 | **Method** | **Description** |
 | --- | --- |